 Now, before any visitors reading this gleefully rub their hands at the prospect of some magical loophole allowing them to overstay beyond the expiry date of their visa: you still have to adhere to your visa expiry date.
 What I am saying is that if you are granted leave to enter for six months, you can lawfully stay that full six months (subject to the health warning further down in this post).
 And if you are granted leave to enter for six months again not long after, you can stay for a further six months.

 Let’s take a look at what the actual rules are, explain why the 180 day rule is a myth — and why following it can still work to your advantage.

-The actual visit visa rules are set out at Appendix V to the Immigration Rules.
+The visit rules are set out at Appendix V to the Immigration Rules.
 A visitor is defined as

 I’ve been unable to find any trace of a “six months in 12” visitor rule anywhere in the Immigration Rules, past or present (and nor can Colin for what it’s worth!)
 Maybe someone

-longer in the tooth of greater wisdom and experience might recall a time when there was such a rule, but as far as I can tell, the myth has arisen from conflating other immigration rules and policies, as well as general prudence on the part of visitors.
+longer in the tooth of greater wisdom and experience might recall a time when there was such a rule, but as far as I can tell, the myth may have been fuelled by conflation of immigration rules with tax rules.
+Spending over 183 days in the UK in any tax year may trigger UK tax residency.
+It may have also simply arisen from conflating other immigration rules and policies, as well as general prudence on the part of visitors.

 There is, for example, a limit on the amount of time that can be spent in the UK on any one trip.